Red wolf

 The red wolf (Canis rufus) is a canine native to the southeastern United States.
 Its size is intermediate between the coyote (Canis latrans) and gray wolf (Canis lupus).

-The red wolf's taxonomic classification as being a separate species has been contentious for nearly a century, being classified either as a subspecies of the gray wolf Canis lupus rufus, or a coywolf (a genetic admixture of wolf and coyote).
-Because of this, it is sometimes excluded from endangered species lists, despite its critically low numbers.
-Under the Endangered Species Act of 1973, the U.S. Fish and Wildlife Service recognizes the red wolf as an endangered species and grants it protected status.
-Since 1996, the IUCN has listed the red wolf as a Critically Endangered species; however, it is not listed in the CITES Appendices of endangered species.
+The red wolf's taxonomic classification as a species has been contentious for nearly a century, being considered either a subspecies of the gray wolf or a coywolf (a genetic admixture of coyote and wolf).
+Although this has caused its exclusion from some conservation lists, in 1973 the U.S. Fish and Wildlife Service recognized it as endangered and in 1996 the International Union for Conservation of Nature listed it as critically endangered.
+There are perhaps around 30 red wolves in the wild, in addition to those in captivity.